Rising Storm 2: Vietnam

 “The progression is shallow and grinding is immense, and the classes are quite boring and useless.”

-The monetization aspect of the game has received mixed reviews, with some players praising the absence of pay-to-win mechanics and the presence of only optional cosmetic microtransactions, while others criticize the developers for perceived cash grabs through DLC and a lack of meaningful updates.
-Many users express frustration over the introduction of microtransactions and the feeling that the game has shifted towards profit-driven practices rather than focusing on quality and player experience.
-Overall, while some appreciate the cosmetic-only approach, there is a significant concern about the game's future support and the potential for exploitative monetization strategies.
+The monetization aspect of the game has received mixed reviews, with some players praising the absence of pay-to-win mechanics and microtransactions, while others criticize the introduction of cosmetic DLCs and perceived cash grabs by the developers.
+Many users appreciate that the game offers unlockable content through gameplay rather than purchases, but there are concerns about the game's future support and the potential for exploitative monetization practices.
+Overall, while some players commend the game's approach to monetization, others feel it has shifted towards a cash grab model.

 “The only microtransactions in this game are optional cosmetics, but most of the more practical items you'd usually use are purely unlocked by leveling up in-game.”